 Fire up VMware Workstation Player Free on your computer.
 In its window, click or tap on “Create a New Virtual Machine.”

-Enter a name for the Windows 11 virtual machine and choose the folder location on your computer where you want to save its files.
+Enter a name for the Windows 11 virtual machine and choose the folder location where you want to save its files on your computer.
 Then, press Next.

 On the next step of the Windows 11 virtual machine configuration wizard, you might be tempted to press Finish thinking you’re done.
 But don’t do that yet, as you still need to adjust a few settings: